akhirsch/EGLPLS2019/content/venue.md

 ## Venue

-EGLPLS will be held on April 19th, 2019 at [Cornell University](https://www.cornell.edu) in [Ithaca, NY](https://www.cityofithaca.org/).
+EGLPLS will be held on May 10th, 2019 at [Cornell University](https://www.cornell.edu) in [Ithaca, NY](https://www.cityofithaca.org/).
 Talks will be held in Statler Hall.

 ### Registration